Jonathan1324/linked-assembly/docs/usage.md

 ## Notes & Limitations

-* Currently, only the x86 architecture in 32-bit mode with ELF or binary output is implemented.
+* Currently, only the x86 architecture with ELF or binary output is possible.
 * The assembler supports a minimal subset of x86 instructions.
 See [instructions.md](instructions.md) for the full list.
 * Error handling and diagnostics are basic and will be improved in future releases.